mSvcBench/muBench/Docs/Manual.md

 #### Runner <!-- omit in toc -->

+The `Runner` is the tool that loads the application with HTTP requests.
+It can work in two ways: `file` and `greedy`

-The `Runner` is the tool that loads the application with HTTP requests and takes as input one or more *workload* description files whose lines describe the request events, in terms of time and identifiers of the service to be called.
+In `file` mode, the `Runner` takes as input one or more *workload* description files whose lines describe the request events, in terms of time and identifiers of the service to be called.
 We can see an example of a workload file below.

 ```json
 [